Rodrigodd/Rodrigodd.github.io/_posts/2022-12-23-bf_compiler-part4.md

 compiler!

 First, I will take an old version of our JIT compiler, the one right after [we start using `dynasm`][previousJIT], while we were still using syscalls.
-This is because now when our compiled code will not have access to the rust functions (unless we compile them to a library and link them, as we will see later).
+This is because now our compiled code will not have access to Rust functions (unless we compile them to a library and link them, as we will see later).

 [previousJIT]: {% post_url 2022-10-16-bf_compiler-part2 %}#improving-our-workflow-with-dynasm